ansible/workshops/exercises/ansible_smart_mgmt/4-setupinsights/README.md

 - This workflow job template executes the following job templates

-    - Insights / Replace Satellite Manifest - Replaces the Satellite manifest in the workshop with one that attaches to your account
+    - Insights / Replace Satellite Manifest - Replaces the Satellite manifest in the workshop with one that attaches to your Red Hat Portal Account
     - Server /RHEL7 - Register - Registers the hosts to Satellite
     - Insights / Install and Register - Installs Insights and registers the 3 RHEL hosts to Insights.
-It also runs the Insights Compliance role which installs the openscap packages on the host
+It also runs the Insights Compliance role which installs the openscap packages on the hosts
     - Insights - Create Insights Credential - Creates the AAP Insights Credential using your portal account information
-    - Insights - Create Insights Project - Creates an Insights Project in AAP that allows execution of any remediation automated created in Insights
+    - Insights - Create Insights Project - Creates an Insights Project in AAP that provides a project for remediation playbooks created in Insights to be consumed by AAP

--   Prior to executing the workflow job template you MUST add variables to the template.
+> **NOTE** Prior to executing the workflow job template you **MUST** add variables to the template.
 To do that:

 -   Click ![pencil](images/4-setupinsights-pencil.png) to the right of **Setup / Insights**.
 This will open the edit details window as shown below: